-The Company's financial instruments consist primarily of cash and cash equivalents, trade receivables, trade payables, debt instruments, interest rate derivatives and foreign currency contracts.
-For cash and cash equivalents, trade receivables and trade payables, the carrying amounts of these financial instruments as of December 31, 2021 and December 31, 2020 were considered representative of their fair values due to their short terms to maturity.
-The fair values of the Company's debt instruments, interest rate derivatives and foreign currency contracts were based on indicative quotes.
+The Company's financial instruments consist primarily of cash and cash equivalents, trade receivables, trade payables, debt instruments, interest rate swap contracts and foreign currency contracts.
+For cash and cash equivalents, trade receivables and trade payables, the carrying amounts of these financial instruments as of December 31, 2022 and December 31, 2021 were considered representative of their fair values due to their short terms to maturity.
+The fair values of the Company's debt instruments, interest rate swap contracts and foreign currency contracts were based on indicative quotes.